Ainzo20/CSV_cleaner/README.md

-Absolutely.
-Here's a shorter, more concise, and still explicit README for your CSV Cleaner.

-***

 ### **CSV Cleaner v1.0**

 A simple, fast, and secure web tool to remove duplicate rows from CSV files.
 This app processes your data entirely in your browser, ensuring your information remains private.